Cansn0w/react-typescript-webpack-prerender-template/readme.md

 npm start -- --api https://checkip.amazonaws.com/
 ```

+## Dependencies

+Require node 18, run `npm i` from repository root to install other dependencies.

 ## Prerender support

 Scripts are included to render a static web app from optional static APIs.